 LANDSCAPING REQUIREMENTS

 SECTION 1.
-MINIMUM LANDSCAPE REQUIREMENTS: All property within the zoning jurisdiction of the City of Udall shall hereinafter be subject to the following minimum requirements:
+MINIMUM LANDSCAPE REQUIREMENTS: All property within the zoning jurisdiction of the City of Solomon shall hereinafter be subject to the following minimum requirements:

 1. The open, unpaved areas of each property shall be graded to provide for the adequate drainage of all storm water and shall be free of hazards, nuisances, or unsanitary conditions.